KentenRoth/100DaysOfCode/README.md

 So I have to admit that I feel slightly overwhelmed.
 I know there is a vast amount of libraries and help for learning NodeJS, but at the start it seems a bit heavy.
 I think this feeling will go away once I get more into the language and I see how things start fitting together.
 I spent some time on the require function and I see how/why it is used, but I think finding the right library to use and understanding the documentation for them is what is getting me.
 I will start looking at a random library or NodeJS api on my lunch at work and read the documentation.
 That should help me learn a little better, and hopefully knock the edge off of feeling like this is a big bite and hard to chew.

 ---

+Day 3

+Today feels much better.
+I got to use a 3rd party library and go around its documentation to see what it can do.
+There is a lot of stuff that it can do that I doubt I will use, but there are features in it that seem nice.
+Also, got it installed inside the package.json file so it can be used.
+Also, learned that if it is showing in your package.json file that you can delete the main folder before uploading it or sending it to someone.
+If someone wants to use the program they just need to run NPM install while in the folder and it will get everything they need.

+---